ETCLabs/RDMnet/docs/getting_started/using_controller.md

 reasons, including user misconfiguration, network misconfiguration, components starting up or shutting down, programming errors, and more.

-The RdmnetClientConnectFailedInfo and RdmnetClientDisconnectedInfo structs passed back with the "connect failed" and "disconnected" callbacks respectively have comprehensive information about the failure, including enum values containing the library's categorization of the failure, protocol reason codes and socket errors where applicable.
+The ClientConnectFailedInfo and ClientDisconnectedInfo structs passed back with the "connect failed" and "disconnected" callbacks respectively have comprehensive information about the failure, including enum values containing the library's categorization of the failure, protocol reason codes and socket errors where applicable.
 This information is typically used mostly for